 Youth sharing skills to further intercultural dialogue and inclusion

-The EVS Project “Youth sharing skills to further intercultural dialogue and inclusion” facilitated the stay of two volunteers from Erasmus+ Partner countries (Belarus and the Russian Federation) from 1 July 2016 to 30 June 2017 in Berlin.
+The EVS project “Youth sharing skills to further intercultural dialogue and inclusion” facilitated the stay of two volunteers (from Belarus and the Russian Federation) from 1 July 2016 to 30 June 2017.
+The project aimed to strengthen young people’s engagement as promoters of intercultural dialogue and social inclusion across Europe.

 Sustainable Future Youth taking action in you neighbourhood